 No, the commissions are earned, not just the day you make your investment but for as long as your money is in the scheme.
 Shocked?
 This is known as trail commission.

-Agents keep earning commission at varying rates for as long as you’re invested in a scheme.
+Agents keep earning a commission at varying rates for as long as you’re invested in a scheme.
 So if you have a SIP going for the past 10 years, you’ve been paying your agent for each day of the past 10 years.
 Even if you haven’t met or spoken to the agent, he/she is still receiving payment.
 This is how may agents, despite doing largely clerical work, seem to have it made!

 It is said that trail commission is like pension for the distributor.
-The question, is if you are also getting a pension income.
+The question is if you are also getting a pension income.

 Though mutual fund expense ratios have somewhat come down since 2012, they need to come down faster as the industry has grown FOUR times since 2012.
 And globally they are among the highest!

-Since 2012, the regulator SEBI in order to drive MF expansion, made some changes in the expense ratio norms.
+Since 2012, the regulator SEBI in order to drive MF expansion made some changes in the expense ratio norms.
 These can be summarised as below.

 This means the fund house can increase fund management charge (the core expense) and make a fatter profit by becoming more efficient in other matters or paying distributors lesser.
-They would got for the max TER allowed in a view to make a larger profit
+They would be got for the max TER allowed in a view to make a larger profit

-It allowed an additional charge of 20 basis points (of AUM) in lieu of an exit load; but the compensation was 5x to 7x what they actually incurred.
+It allowed an additional charge of 20 basis points (of AUM) in lieu of an exit load, but the compensation was 5x to 7x what they actually incurred.
 Though this has come down to 5 bps it is still a drag.

 SEBI allowed expenses of 30 basis points for business growth beyond the top 30 cities.
 This means investors are paying for the AMC’s growth!

 All of this means that an equity mutual fund can now charge a maximum of 3.3 percent compared to 2.5 percent earlier.
 In the bargain the investor has suffered.
-In many countries, the fund management costs are about 50 bps to 75 bps where as in India they are twice.
+In many countries, the fund management costs are about 50 bps to 75 bps whereas in India they are twice.
 The above points illustrate that there has been scope for enough padding.